leonardehrenfried/blog/_posts/2013-04-05-editing-scala-with-vim.md

 The built-in Vim autocomplete isn't great for Scala but the `neocomplcache` plugin makes typing out long Scala class or package names easier.
 There is no semantic analysis behind it so all this plugin does is string matching but I was very surprised to realise that this takes you a long way.
-To, at least, it is adequate.
+To me at least it is adequate.

 ####ctags